shakacode/react_on_rails/docs/contributing.md

   },
 ```

-### Install npm dependencies and build the npm package for react-on-rails
+### Install NPM dependencies and build the NPM package for react-on-rails

 ```sh
 cd <top level>